Flogram/Example-Flogram-Code/README.md

 ## Getting Started

-To get started with Flogram, visit the official [Flogram website](https://flogram.dev/) for instructions, tutorials and documentation.
+To get started with Flogram, visit the official [Flogram website](https://flogram.dev/) for instructions, tutorials, and documentation.

 ## Examples

 This repository contains various examples that showcase the capabilities and syntax of Flogram:

 - Arithmetic Operations
+- Arrays
 - Builtin Functions
 - Casting
 - Data Types